markusressel/fan2go/README.md

 To create a staircase speed curve, use a curve of type `staircase`.

-It maintains a static fan speed and avoids constantly changing fan speeds.
+It maintains static fan speeds at defined temperature ranges.
+This prevents fans from constantly ramping up and down (oscillating) in response to minor, rapid fluctuations in sensor temperature, offering a more consistent acoustic profile.

 ```yaml
 curves: